BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 ### Prerequisites

-You need to contact [Infobip support](https://www.infobip.com/contact) regarding WhatsApp business verification and obtaining Infobip credentials.
+Contact the [Infobip](https://www.infobip.com/contact) regarding the WhatsApp business verification and obtaining Infobip credentials.
 More details about that are available [here](https://www.infobip.com/docs/whatsapp/client-onboarding).

 ### Set the Infobip options

-On the end of process you will get following parameters:
+At the end of process you will get the following parameters:
-* Api key - will be used for requests authentication and authorization
+* API key - will be used for requests authentication and authorization
 * Base URL - endpoint on which messages will be sent
 * WhatsApp number - will be used as subscriber number from which will be sent outgoing messages
 * Scenario key - we are using OMNI failover API which can have multiple scenarios.
-For more details you can check [here](https://dev.infobip.com/#programmable-communications/omni-failover).
+For more details refer to the [Infobip API Reference](https://dev.infobip.com/#programmable-communications/omni-failover).

-Also you will need to provide:
+Also, you will need to provide:
 * App secret - will be used for incoming request authentication
 * Bot URL - Infobip will forward all incoming WhatsApp messages on this endpoint

-To authenticate the requests, you'll need to configure the Adapter with the Base URL, API key, App secret, WhatsApp number and Scenario key.
+To authenticate the requests, you will need to configure the Adapter with the Base URL, API key, App secret, WhatsApp number and Scenario key.

 You could create in the project an `appsettings.json` file to set the Infobip options as follows: